kragen/derctuo/desiccant-climate-control.md

 water, as explained above under "Heating", you can humidify as well by passing air over the heated water.

-Dehydration sounds like an extremely niche use, but I think it isn't;
+Dehydration sounds like an extremely niche use (raw-food vegans and a few other people have 500-watt home dehydrators), but I think it isn't;
 it just hasn't been available at a low enough price previously.
 Consider the Earthship's list of six basic human needs satisfied by
 architecture: energy, garbage, sewage, shelter, water, and food.